0franciscor/lei-21-s2-1de-g19/docs/SprintB/US3_Template.md

-# US XXX - XXXX XXXX
+# US3 - As a receptionist, I want to register a client

 ## 1. Requirements Engineering